The most important public holiday

 German reunification is celebrated every year on 3 October.
 Discover five facts about the Federal Republic’s most important public holiday.

 Why 3 October?
-Following the decision of the People’s Chamber, the accession of the GDR to the jurisdiction of the Basic Law in accordance with Article 23 of the Basic Law came into effect on 29 September 1990.
-One week later, the official accession of the GDR to the Federal Republic of Germany was complete.
+The People’s Chamber’s decision on the accession of the GDR to the jurisdiction of the Federal Republic of Germany in accordance with Article 23 of the Basic Law came into force on 29 September 1990.
+One week later the official accession of the GDR to the Federal Republic of Germany was completed.
 Since that time, 3 October has been the Day of German Unity.

-Each year a different city and state are responsible for the celebrations for the Day of German Unity on the basis of a new concept.
-This year the 31st Day of Unity is hosted by Halle and Saxony-Anhalt.
-The motto is “Shaping the Future Together”.
+Every year a different city and different state is responsible for organising the festivities for the Day of German Unity on the basis of a new concept.
+The 32nd anniversary celebrations are being organised by Erfurt and Thuringia.
+The motto is “growing together”.

 You would like to receive regular information about Germany?
 Subscribe here: